rust-stuco/homeworks/week3/cardlab/README.md

 }
 ```

-Modeling `Suit` is rather straighforward and obvious, but modeling `Rank` is a little more
+Modeling `Suit` is rather straightforward and obvious, but modeling `Rank` is a little more
 complicated.
 Because a card can have both a number as its value and as well as a face, we choose to
 represent the `Rank` type as an enum (sum type) between a `Number` type and a `Face` type.